A Complete Guide to Web Testing: How to Test a Website

 It’s not a rare occasion that people visit the site but can’t understand the nature of the company’s business due to vague landing pages.
 Make sure this doesn’t happen.
 Your landing page should clearly say what your offer is from the moment users land on your site.

-Automated testing is often used as part of a testing strategy to speed up the development process.
-In fact, if we look at the statistics showing that half the companies have already automated 50% of their testing processes and that the automated testing market is expected to grow at 19.2% CAGR by 2026, we can definitely see it taking center stage.
-And this is no wonder given the many benefits automated software testing brings to the table.
+Automated testing is often used as part of a testing strategy to speed up development.
+This is no wonder, given the many benefits automated software testing brings to the table.

 Here are just some of the advantages of automated software testing:

-• Speeds up the testing process – this one is obvious.
-Repetitive tasks take a huge chunk of time, but with automated testing, they can be performed a few times faster, allowing you to bring your products to market faster.
+• Speeds up the testing process – Repetitive tasks can be performed a few times faster, allowing you to bring your products to market faster.

-When it comes to web application testing, test automation plays a vital role in improving the efficiency of testing processes and reducing maintenance costs.
-Let’s look at some of the types of tests that can – and should – be automated:
+When it comes to web application testing, test automation plays a vital role in improving efficiency and reducing maintenance costs.
+However, selecting the right tools and understanding the limitations of automation is crucial for success.

 • Uptrends is a great testing platform for monitoring the uptime of your website.